%20(4).png)

 Our approach is deliberate, structured, and grounded in operational reality.

-2) Culture, people and change readiness assessment
+3) Culture, people and change readiness assessment

 Not every organisation that can deploy AI is ready to adopt it.

-So before we get into the operational assessment, we highly recommend this assessment as the starting block.
 Here we evaluate leadership alignment, organisational culture, psychological safety, resistance points, HR implications, governance maturity, and adoption risk.

 This allows us to answer a critical question early: will AI actually be adopted, sustained, and trusted here — or quietly resisted?